sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 In other words: a *mistake* by a developer can lead to a *fault* in the source code that will eventually result in a *failure*.

-In the _Min-Max_ code example of the previous chapter: the Failure was the program returning a large number, the fault was a bad `if/else if` condition, and the Mistake was me not dealing properly with that case.
+In the _Min-Max_ code example of the previous chapter: the *failure* was the program returning a large number, the *fault* was a bad `if/else if` condition, and the *mistake* was me not dealing properly with that case.

 {% set video_id = "zAty8Rpg92I" %}